elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 There are two types of requests you can send to a GenServer: calls and casts.
 Calls are synchronous and the server **must** send a response back to such requests.
 Casts are asynchronous and the server won't send a response back.

 The next two functions, `lookup/2` and `create/2` are responsible for sending these requests to the server.
-The requests are represented by the first argument to `handle_call/3` or `handle_cast/2`.
 In this case, we have used `{:lookup, name}` and `{:create, name}` respectively.
 Requests are often specified as tuples, like this, in order to provide more than one "argument" in that first argument slot.
 It's common to specify the action being requested as the first element of a tuple, and arguments for that action in the remaining elements.
+Note that the requests must match the first argument to `handle_call/3` or `handle_cast/2`.

 That's it for the client API.
 On the server side, we can implement a variety of callbacks to guarantee the server initialization, termination and handling of requests.
 Those callbacks are optional and for now we have only implemented the ones we care about.